 In this post, we explain how making social-emotional learning part of your routine with a daily mindfulness practice actually gives you more time for academic teaching and supports deeper learning.

 “Educalme helps my students prepare their brains for learning.
-After our Educalme Classroom mindfulness practice, my students are more focused.
+After our Educalme mindfulness practice, my students are more focused.
 They are able to pay attention to instruction better and they’re able to get more work done.
-This means we are doing so much learning in a day and getting through so much more content than in previous years, before I started using Educalme Classroom.”
+This means we are doing so much learning in a day and getting through so much more content than in previous years, before I started using Educalme.”

 The key to gaining more time for academics is to make social-emotional learning part of your daily classroom routine.
 And more importantly, sticking to it.
 Add a social-emotional development activity, like mindfulness, to your daily schedule.
 Soon you’ll see your students using the skills they’ve developed to support their learning in the classroom.